 What You Need to Know About Amazon’s Keyword and Search Optimization Practices

-As you work on optimizing your product title keyword strategy, be sure to also familiarize yourself with Amazon’s A9 algorithm.
+As you work on optimizing your product title keyword strategy, be sure to also familiarize yourself with Amazon’s A9.com is the branch of Amazon that deve… More algorithm.
 This is the search engine that drives traffic on Amazon.

 Toss aside your preconceptions about what makes good SEO and consider Amazon as a unique platform: it’s focused on generating sales.
 Amazon’s primary interest is in selling efficiency, AKA connecting a customer with the product they’re most likely to buy.